 Based on different application notes from Xilinx and from circuits published on the web, we have developed a very low cost JTAG parallel port interface.
 The circuit was developed with a free software EDA tool called KiCad.
 All design files and associate documentation are available and free for any use.

 For more data: DLC5

-We have a JTAG parallel port interface to program FPGA devices and
+We have a JTAG parallel port and USB interface to program FPGA devices and

 configuration memories.
 This hardware design were developed with free software EDA tools.